 Soft Shell Crab Primer:

 Just what are soft shell crabs you ask?
 Soft shells are Blue Crabs which have molted their hard shell to grow a larger one.
 This phase only lasts a few days until the new shell hardens.
 During the “soft shell” phase the entire crab can be eaten, “shell” and all.
 Blue Crabs, with their blue tinged claws (hence the name), are found on the Atlantic and Gulf coasts and are very popular in Maryland.
 In the soft shell phase they are most commonly fried, sautéed or tempura battered.If possible, buy soft shell crabs still alive.
-If you are only able to find ones which have been cleaned, then make sure they were cleaned that day and that you consume them within 48 hours.
+If you are only able to find ones that have been cleaned, then make sure they were cleaned that day and that you consume them within 48 hours.

 Live soft shells are often packed and shipped in layers of straw.
 If you need to store them live in the refrigerator, keep them in a container between layers of damp straw or paper towels.
 Do not put them in an airtight container or they may die.
 If you are not going to cook them within 24 hours of buying them live, then it may be best to clean them in advance.
 Live crabs may die within 24 hours in the refrigerator and once they die, enzymes in the body will cause them to begin to break down and quickly go bad.